Friends Drift Inn Farm – Recipes

 What I like about Kim’s Chickpea Crab Cakes recipe is there is no seafood involved.
-I love seafood, but my affections are unrequited.
 Kim lived many years on the eastern seaboard, so she knows what authentic crab cakes are supposed to taste like.
 Me, I’ve had them at the Fifth Quarter and at D’Sheas in Lexington.

 Kim’s recipe called for dried chickpeas soaked and cooked up like a batch of pinto means minus the pork.
 Our big box store might stock dried chickpeas…but I don’t go there.
 I try to spend my money at our regional supermarket where everybody knows my name.
 Unfortunately, they don’t know dried chickpeas.

 If you caught my Falafel….Are You Serious? post, you know I used canned chickpeas for this recipe.
 I am sure that dried chickpeas would produce a better result.
 You know, like the difference between canned pinto beans and honest-to-goodness home cooked pinto beans.
 But, in my opinion, this meatless option definitely equals my crab patty experiences thus far.

 There was the exploding chickpea incident, but we will speak of it no more.

 Buy Kim’s book get the best in The Meat Lover’s Meatless Cookbook: Vegetarian Recipes Carnivores Will DevourMeatless offerings.
 Until then, this is my take on “Chickpea Crabbie Patties.”

 Chickpea Crabbie Patties